Singam: Release

-Singam was released on 28 May 2010 in 850 screens worldwide.
+Singam was released on 28 May 2010 in theatres worldwide.
+It was distributed by Sun Pictures.

 Reception

 Critical reception

 Sify gave 3/5 stars and wrote "Singam is a predictable entertainer that follows the age old formula, which might appeal to viewers who finds comfort in mass masala entertainers."
-Rediff gave 2.5/5 stars and wrote "Singam is an unapologetic entertainer and has Suriya in every frame.
+Pavithra Srinivasan of Rediff.com gave 2.5/5 stars and wrote "Singam is an unapologetic entertainer and has Suriya in every frame.
 Lovers of commercial potpourri will definitely get their money's worth."
 Bhama Devi Ravi of The Times of India gave 3.5/5 stars and wrote "Even with a sleepy narration in the first 30 minutes or so, Singam is worth a watch."

 Box office

-Singam was the third highest grossing Tamil film of the year in Chennai, collecting more than ₹5.38 crore there.
-In Malaysia and the United Kingdom, the film collected $1,471,508 and $12,956 respectively.
+In Malaysia and the United Kingdom, Singam collected $1,471,508 and $12,956 respectively.
+According to The Times of India, it grossed around ₹90 crore worldwide and was the second highest-grossing Tamil film of the year behind Enthiran.